 This may seem odd, but I’m so glad this chapter of dependency is behind me.

 I wasn’t a heavy user and could quit anytime – at least that is what I said to myself.
 But was it changing the way my mind naturally worked?
 And was social media taking away valuable time with the most important people in my life?
 And how did my digital dependency become so powerful?

 Social media is developed on scientific behavioral data resulting in the intentional numbing our self-awareness.
 And our organic brains are no match for learning algorithms written with the intent of manipulating our behaviors.

 Breaking up is hard.
-It is more than deleting the apps from you phone or removing from your bookmark menu.
-There is a chemical dependency you must first break – the very one the rewiring of your brains are feeding you with every like, every share, every view.
-Through these we become literal dope addicts – the neocortex releasing small doses of highly addictive dopamine as a reward for the visual or emotional input.
+It is more than deleting the apps from your phone or removing from your bookmark menu.
+There is a chemical dependency you must first break – the very one the rewiring of your brains is feeding you with every like, every share, every view.
+Through these, we become literal dope addicts – the neocortex releasing small doses of highly addictive dopamine as a reward for the visual or emotional input.
 We become, chemically, dope addicts.
 Thus simply deleting the app or saying you will eliminate will bring on mental withdrawal pains.

 Recently a friend said she, too, deleted the Facebook app from her phone and discovered something remarkable.

 “I was standing in line at the grocery store and suddenly struck up a conversation with a stranger,” she said.
 “Before that, I would’ve been scrolling my app.”

 “It was like going back in time and I loved it!”